SchwarzIT/onyx/packages/nuxt/README.md

 # @sit-onyx/nuxt

-A Nuxt module to easily integrate onyx into [Nuxt Js](https://nuxt.com/) projects.
+A Nuxt module to easily integrate onyx into [Nuxt](https://nuxt.com/) projects.
 Created by [Schwarz IT](https://it.schwarz).

-## Adding it to a nuxt project
+## Adding it to a Nuxt project

 Install the module in your Nuxt application with one command: